DeKalb County in Juvenile Crime Lawyer

 Trusted Fulton County Defense Attorney with Proven Experience

-Robert James Trial Attorney realizes the heightened gravity of cases involving juveniles.
+Robert James Trial Attorney, a juvenile crime lawyer in Dekalb County realizes the heightened gravity of cases involving juveniles.
 When the future of a child is determined by the outcome of the case, you cannot afford to simply hope for the best.
 You need a plan crafted by someone with seasoned experience.

 What Right Does a Juvenile Taken Into Custody in Georgia Have?

 The rights a juvenile has taken into custody in Georgia has is the right to make bail if they are detained.
 The facility that a youth will be detained at will vary depending on the offense.

 If you were charged with a delinquent act (which are adult crimes) will be sent to a regional youth detention center.
 Juveniles used to be jailed in an adult facility but this is only done in certain situations.